-A three-section packet/questionnaire will be sent home with each student from their English class, thereby ensuring that all students will receive the questionnaire since they all must take English.
-A cover letter (below) explains to the parent that this is a voluntary, confidential survey to understand their perceptions regarding their child's college readiness.
+A three-section packet/questionnaire will be sent home with each student from their English class, thereby ensuring that all students will receive the questionnaire, since they all must take English.
+A cover letter (below) explains to the parent that this is a voluntary, confidential survey for the purpose of understanding perceptions they may have regarding college readiness of their child.
 The following two segments are quantitative questions regarding the ways students spend time and their interests and abilities.
-These questions have been created specifically in light of the WICOR standards to indirectly assess college readiness through correlation with related activities.
+These questions have been created specifically in light of the WICOR standards to assess college readiness indirectly through correlation with related activities.

-Structure of the questionnaire: The questionnaire has been designed to facilitate the process of response and analysis, as it is composed of questions that can be answered without narration and in quantifiable terms.
-Each question can be answered on a scale of 1-5, and tabulation will be accomplished by adding the scores for each question.
-To facilitate analysis, all questions have been posed in such a way that a higher score indicates a positive answer.
-For example, if a student spends a lot of per day reading books, that is considered beneficial under the WICOR standard of Reading to Learn; thus, a higher score (more time spent) would be a more positive outcome relative to college readiness.
+Structure of the questionnaire: The questionnaire has been designed to facilitate ease of response and analysis in that it is composed of questions that can be answered without narration and in quantifiable terms.
+Each question can be answered on a scale of 1-5, and tabulation will be accomplished through adding the scores for each question.
+To facilitate analysis, all questions have been posed such that a higher score indicates a positive answer.
+For example, if a student spends more time per day reading books than less time, that is considered beneficial under the WICOR standard of reading to learn, thus a higher score (more time spent) would be a more positive outcome relative to college readiness.

-Figure 16
+Figure 16.
 Parent Letter